-Home upgrades are a great way to boost the liveability, energy-efficiency, cost-effectiveness, and resale value of your home.
-If you decide to build a house, consider the home upgrades before commencing construction as some upgrades may provide tricky and more costly to retro-fit down the line.
+House upgrades are a great way to boost the liveability, energy efficiency, cost-effectiveness, and resale value of your home.
+If you decide to build a house, consider the must-have home upgrades before commencing construction of your dream home, as some features may be tricky and more costly to retrofit down the line.

 1. House orientation

 A northerly home orientation is a simple way to maximise the sun's path and natural breezes to heat the house up or cool it down.
 To make living at home more comfortable and energy-efficient, the active spaces of the house - living room, kitchen, dining area - should face north to take advantage of the sun.

 This orientation provides rooms with a free source of heating in winter and a free source of cooling in summer which is especially important in Queensland's tropical climate.

 2. Kitchen benchtops and storage

 Commonly referred to as the heart of the home, it makes perfect sense to make upgrades to the kitchen space from the outset.
 Start with the benchtop material and design.
 It should be simple, durable, and timeless for you to use now, and for others to use later (if you choose to resell).

 Choose a design that's least likely to go out of style to raise the resale appeal of your home.
 Think of high-quality materials like quartz bench tops - stylish, easy-care, and long-lasting.

 Upgrading the kitchen storage is yet another smart decision.
 There's no such thing as too much storage, and it's a home upgrade that adds value!
 Maximise your kitchen space by setting up cupboards and cabinets where they matter - pot drawers, overhead cupboards, and other cabinets that nearly reach the ceiling (it's a clever way to avoid dust collection).